seunghunoh57/tictactoe/README.md

 # this command runs the linter
 npm run lint

-# this command runs the tests. this is the primary way to verify validity of the solution
+# this command runs the tests. this is the primary way to verify the TicTacToc class methods' logic
 npm run test

 # this command runs the TicTacToe class using tsx. right now there are no outputs, this should not return anything